brokedba/Devops_all_in_one_vm/README.md

 git clone https://github.com/brokedba/Devops_all_in_one_vm.git
 ```

-Navigate to the AWX build and issue the `vagrant up` command.
+Navigate to the build directory and issue the `vagrant up` command.

 ```
 # Linux